astroash/ws-error-handling-for-users/README.md

 # Error Handling for Users

-Handling errors is useful as it allows us to stop errors from crashing our server.
+Error handling is great as it allows us to stop errors from crashing our server.
 When we start out it's useful to console log these errors to see what happened, but this isn't very useful for the users of our site.
 In this workshop we are going to learn how to avoid errors with validation, handle the remaining errors and then safely deliver them to the front end so users can see what happened.

-## Prerequisits 🙇🏽‍♀️
+## Prerequisits 🙇🏽‍
 Knowledge of:
 - sql databases
 - express node server